 Q: In what areas are your services available?

-A: Our company is expanding rapidly, and we are opening locations throughout the United States in the near future but right now we are currently servicing Philadelphia County, Delaware County and Montgomery County.
+A: Our agency is expanding rapidly, and we are opening locations throughout the United States in the near future, right now we are currently servicing Philadelphia County, Delaware County and Montgomery County.
 Click this page to see our current service locations.

 Q: Who needs in-home care?

 A: People who need additional help with their daily living activities and want to stay at home rather than be institutionalized or live with relatives.
 In other cases, it could be people whose family caregiver needs a respite or time off from their care giving responsibilities.

 A: We bill on an hourly basis most of the time.
 The hours required to properly care for your loved one will be determined on the initial assessment interview and reviewed on an ongoing basis.
 Please contact us or see our service rates to learn more about our pricing.

 Q: Are your services covered by Medicare?